apache/ignite/modules/ducktests/tests/ducktests_remote/docs/internals.md

 - **`expand`** resolves a leading `~` against the *remote* home, once per connection, because paths are shell-quoted before they reach the remote side and a literal tilde would never be expanded there.
+- **`has_rsync()` is probed once per transport and cached.** Both the source sync and `deploy`'s incremental path ask for it; a mixed cluster where one host lacks rsync falls back per host rather than for the whole run. `deploy` does not route rsync through the transport, though — it runs rsync on the coordinator with the transport's own `ssh_options()` in `-e`, because the payload never passes through a shell.

 ## Fan-out